golmman/uisge/README.md

 - The only allowed pawn move is jumping over other pieces horizontally or vertically
 - Kings are allowed to jump, like pawns, but also to move like a chess king
 - Each jump changes the jumping piece to the other piece type (a jumping pawn becomes a king, a king becomes a pawn after jumping)
-- You win when all your pieces are transformed to kings
+- You win when all your pieces are transformed to kings or when your opponent has no moves

 ## Features